roydegeest/rakwireless-docs/docs/en-us/quick-start/rak811-breakout/connecting-to-chirpstack/README.md

 You can use RAK811 LPWAN Breakout Module to connect with ChirpStack according to the following steps:

 ::: tip 📝 NOTE
-This section assumed that you had already connected your LoRa® Gateway with TTN correctly.
-If not, please take a look at the document of [RAK LoRa® Gateway](https://doc.rakwireless.com/rak7244c-lorawan----developer-gateway/quick-start-guide).
+This section assumed that you had already connected your Gateway with TTN correctly.
+If not, please take a look at [RAK Document Center](https://doc.rakwireless.com/rak7244c-lorawan----developer-gateway/quick-start-guide).
 :::

 1. Open the web page of the ChirpStack which you want to connect with and login.